StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ##### Windows

-Please make sure you are using Windows 8 and above, this is because the `D3D11VideoDecoder` doesn't support Windows 7, and will use `VDAVideoDecoder` to hardware decoding. while `VDAVideoDecoder` based on `Media Foundation` , and `Media Foundation` start to support HEVC since Windows 10 1709 (which need you to install the `HEVC Video Extension`).
+Please make sure you are using Windows 8 and above, this is because the `D3D11VideoDecoder` doesn't support Windows 7.

 ##### macOS